Tips for Negotiating in a Seller's Market

-Time is of the essence.
-Multiple offers happen with more regularity in a sellers' market than a buyer's market.
-That's because by its very nature a seller's market is defined in part by low inventory and lots of home buyers.
+When the market favors the seller, time is of the essence.
+Multiple offers happen with more regularity in a seller's market than a buyer's market, because a seller's market is defined in part by low inventory and a surplus of homebuyers.
 A beautiful home that is priced well can attract more than one offer.
-Remember, you might not be the only buyer.

-- Price.
-Price is not always the most important factor.
+- Price: The exact dollar figure is not always the most important factor.
 But do not offer less than list price.
 Realize you may need to offer more than the amount the seller is asking.

-- Earnest Money Deposit.
-A larger earnest money deposit might look very attractive to a seller.
-Ask your agent for advice on the deposit; then consider doubling or tripling that amount.
+- Earnest money deposit: A larger earnest money deposit might look very attractive to a seller weighing multiple offers.
+Ask your agent for advice on the deposit, then consider doubling or tripling that amount.
 You're going to pay it anyway at closing.

-- Don't Request Favors.
-This is not the time to ask the seller to give you the refrigerator or washer and dryer, or part with fixtures, or paint the front door.
+- Don't request favors: This is not the time to ask the seller to give you the refrigerator or washer and dryer, part with fixtures, or paint the front door.

-- Delay Buyer Possession.
-If it is customary for the seller to move at closing, give the seller a few extra days to move.
-Another buyer probably won't think of this maneuver, and the seller will look more kindly upon an offer that lets them move at leisure.
+- Delay buyer possession: If it is customary for the seller to move at closing, give them a few extra days to move.
+Another buyer probably won't think of this maneuver, and the seller will look more kindly upon an offer that lets them move at their leisure.

 Ask Your Agent to Call the Listing Agent for Tips

 Think of it this way.
 Say a listing agent has two offers.
 One is exactly the offer the seller would like to sign.
-The other offer is not, and the other offer would need a counteroffer from the seller to compensate.
-Should the listing agent prepare a counter offer or should the buyer's agent revise the offer?
+The other offer is not, and it would need a counteroffer from the seller to compensate.
+Should the listing agent prepare a counteroffer, or should the buyer's agent revise the offer?

 In this situation, it is better for the buyer's agent to revise the offer.
-It is faster.
-During the time it would take the listing agent to prepare a counter, send the counter offer for a signature, and then deliver the counteroffer to the buyer's agent, another full price could arrive.
-If you want to be the first offer, the best offer and the only offer the seller will accept, your offer needs to match the seller's expectations.
+During the time it would take the listing agent to prepare a counter, send the counteroffer for a signature, and then deliver it to the buyer's agent, another full-price offer could arrive.
+If you want to be the first offer, the best offer, and the only offer the seller will accept, your bid needs to match the seller's expectations.

 Jump on That Seller's Market Showing

 Don't be that buyer who wants to wait until the weekend to view a home in a seller's market.
 By the weekend, that home could be sold.
 Try to be one of the first showings.
 Sellers usually don't enjoy having buyers come through their homes at all hours of the day, so most would like to see their home sold quickly.
-If you write a good offer, a fast offer and a clean offer, your chances of acceptance are far better than those of a buyer who is unprepared.
-It may astonish you to know how many buyers are often unprepared.
+If you write a good, fast, and clean offer, your chances of acceptance are far better than those of a buyer who is unprepared.